Barking Riverside railway station: Construction

 Following approval of the Transport and Works Order in August 2017, construction on the extension by a joint venture of Morgan Sindall and VolkerFitzpatrick began in late 2018.
 Construction was originally expected to take 3 years at a cost of £260m, with the new station opening in December 2021.
 The station building has been designed by Weston Williamson.
 Following delays caused by COVID-19 pandemic restrictions and utility diversion issues, it was announced in December 2020 that the extension would be delayed until Autumn 2022, with a cost increase to £327m.

 Opening

 In June 2022, TfL announced that the extension's opening would be brought forward to open in summer 2022.
 This was followed by an announcement on 11 July 2022 that services would begin on 18 July 2022.
-The opening coincided with the 2022 United Kingdom heat wave with temperatures of nearly 40°C. TfL issued a warning to passengers advising them to only travel if essential.
+The opening coincided with the 2022 United Kingdom heat wave with temperatures of nearly 40 °C. TfL issued a warning to passengers advising them to only travel if essential.
 As a result, the first day of operation saw few passengers.
+The London Overground service at the station was rebranded as the Suffragette line from November 2024.